 2)†† If a student attempts 40 credit hours while working on his or her degree, he or she must have completed a minimum of 28 credit hours (pace = 28 / 40 = 70%) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.

-d.†† Grades of W, I, D, and F, as well as repeated courses that are not included in a studentís GPA, count as attempted hours but not as completed hours when calculating the studentís completion rate.
+d.†† Grades of W, I, D, and F, as well as repeated courses that are not included in a studentís grade point average (GPA), count as attempted hours but not as completed hours when calculating the studentís completion rate.
 For doctoral students, the grade of C counts as attempted hours but not as completed hours when calculating the studentís completion rate.
 The annual evaluation at the end of the academic year (end of spring semester) will include changes in grades.

-02.03† The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State grade point average (GPA):
+*02.03 The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State GPA:

 03.†††††† REVIEW POLICY

 *03.01 At the end of the spring semester, Financial Aid and Scholarships will review the SAP progress of all students.
-The only exception is for transfer students.
-The assessment of new transfer students will occur after their admission to the university and upon the articulation of all transfer coursework completed by the students prior to their first semester of enrollment at Texas State University.
+Incoming students will have their SAP progress assessed at the end of the spring semester following their first semester of enrollment.
 The review for all students will ensure they meet the following criteria:

 a.
 Cumulative Texas State GPA of at least:

 b.†† Successful pace of completion of at least 70% of all attempted coursework, including credit hours transferred from another school and those periods during which the student did not receive financial aid.

 *c.† Total attempted hours do not exceed 150% of the maximum number of semester hours required for any program (104 hours for masterís students, 113 hours for doctoral students and 60 hours for graduate certificate students).